More plant pics soon, I promise.

 After the Lincoln Middle School Plant Massacre, I told myself that I was just totally challenged at all things plant related.
 I watched my mother attempt and fail many times at growing anything in the Missouri red clay soil surrounding our house.
 Sometimes a random cluster of neglected marigolds survived in the front yard but that was about it.
 I never really attempted house plants or a garden until I was about 25.
 It was grown over by weeds but we still harvested some delicious radishes and cucumbers.

-Five years ago, I moved into my first apartment in Portland and I received two house warming plants an orchid and some sort of GMO flower from Fred Myers.
+Five years ago, I moved into my first apartment in Portland and I received two house warming plants an orchid and the other I’m still unsure what variety it was.
 The orchid lasted almost exactly four months and then I watered it to death.
 The restaurant I was co-managing at that same time had great big indoor trees and small succulents on every table.
 The tallest and most beautiful tree in that place was getting watered once a week by me at the owners request.
 A few months into this routine, the tree looked pathetic, almost dead.
-It had to my fault I thought.
-I had no idea that the bus boys were emptying water pitchers into the soil at the end of the night, the florist responsible for the living arrangement was watering it bi-weekly.
+I immediately thought it was my fault, my curse.
+I had no idea that the bus boys were emptying water pitchers into the soil at the end of the night AND the florist responsible for the living arrangement was watering it bi-weekly.
 The tree survived but could have suffered root rot under those conditions, and became a very expensive mistake.
 They had to repot a massive, massive plant, it was so sad.

 Sadly only a few cuttings of the original jade and three cacti are still with us, a little over two years later.